-121 Commonwealth was designed by Cummings and Sears, architects, and built ca. 1872, as the home of Charles Greenleaf Wood on land which he purchased from the Commonwealth of Massachusetts on April 4, 1871.
-He was a dry goods merchant and, later, treasurer of the John Hancock Life Insurance Company.
-While the house was being built, he lived at 7 Beacon as a boarder, and before that had lived at 11 Union Park.
+121 Commonwealth was designed by Cummings and Sears, architects, built in 1871-1872, as the home of Charles Greenleaf Wood on land which he purchased from the Commonwealth of Massachusetts on April 4, 1871.
+Cummings and Sears filed a Notice of Intention to Build on his behalf in November of 1871 (reported in the Boston Herald on November 21, 1871 and November 28, 1871).

 Click here for an index to the deeds for 121 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 424, from Clarendon to Dartmouth.